 Recently, several analytical and simulation models of the IEEE 802.15.4 protocol have been proposed.
-Nevertheless, currently available simulation models [20] for this protocol are both inaccurate and incomplete, and in particular they do not support the Guaranteed Time Slot (GTS) mechanism, which is required for time-sensitive WSN applications.
+Nevertheless, currently available simulation models [7] for this protocol are both inaccurate and incomplete, and in particular they do not support the Guaranteed Time Slot (GTS) mechanism, which is required for time-sensitive WSN applications.

 Opnet Modeler, ns-2 and OMNeT++ are widely used and popular network simulators, which include a simulation model of the IEEE 802.15.4 protocol.
-802.15.4/ZigBee simulation model in Opnet model library [19] supports only non beacon-enabled mode, therefore, the cluster-tree topology and GTS mechanism cannot be simulated.
+The 802.15.4/ZigBee simulation model in Opnet model library [6] supports only non beacon-enabled mode, therefore, the cluster-tree topology and GTS mechanism cannot be simulated.
 In addition, the source codes of the network and application layers are not available.
-The National Institute of Standards and Technology (NIST) has developed own Opnet simulation model for the IEEE 802.15.4 protocol [14].
+The National Institute of Standards and Technology (NIST) has developed own Opnet simulation model for the IEEE 802.15.4 protocol [8].
 However, while that model implements the slotted and the unslotted CSMA/CA MAC protocols it does not support the GTS mechanism as well.
 It also uses its own radio channel model rather than the accurate Opnet wireless library.
-The Network Simulator 2 (ns-2) [6] is an object-oriented discrete event simulator including a simulation model of the IEEE 802.15.4 protocol.
-The accuracy of its simulation results are questionable since the Medium Access Control (MAC) protocols, packet formats, and energy models are very different from those used in real WSNs [16].
+The Network Simulator 2 (ns-2) [9] is an object-oriented discrete event simulator, which includes a simulation model for IEEE 802.15.4 protocol.
+The accuracy of its simulation results are questionable since the Medium Access Control (MAC) protocols, packet formats, and energy models are very different from those used in real WSNs [10].
 This basically results from the facts that ns-2 was originally developed for IP-based networks and further extended for wireless networks.
 Moreover, the GTS mechanism was not implemented in the ns-2 model.
-OMNeT++ (Objective Modular Network Testbed in C++) [21] is another discrete event network simulator supporting unslotted IEEE 802.15.4 CSMA/CA MAC protocol only.
+OMNeT++ (Objective Modular Network Testbed in C++) [11] is another discrete event network simulator supporting unslotted IEEE 802.15.4 CSMA/CA MAC protocol only.
 Finally, note that while ns-2 and OM-NeT++ are open-source projects, the Opnet Modeler is commercial project providing a free of charge university program for academic research projects.

-There have also been several research works on the performance evaluation of the IEEE 802.15.4 protocol using simulation model.
-Zheng et al. [23] have evaluated various features of the 802.15.4 protocol (e.g. direct, indirect and GTS data transmissions), and investigated the collision behavior of IEEE 802.15.4.
+There have also been several research works on the per-

+formance evaluation of the IEEE 802.15.4 protocol using simulation model.
+Zheng et al. [12] have evaluated various features of the 802.15.4 protocol (e.g. direct, indirect and GTS data transmissions), and investigated the collision behavior of IEEE 802.15.4.
 In addition, the simulation experiments compare the performance of 802.15.4 and 802.11 protocols.
-The authors have developed own ns-2 simulation model of 802.15.4 protocol, which additionally implements beacon-enabled mode and GTS mechanism.
-Since the network layer has not been implemented, a star topology is only supported.
-Based on this implementation, Chen et al. [2] have developed own simulation model of IEEE 802.15.4 protocol in OM-NeT++.
-Contrary to the standard OMNeT++ model, their simulation model implements a battery module, beacon-enabled mode and GTS mechanism, and supports only star topology.
-Using this simulation model, the IEEE 802.15.4 star network has been evaluated in terms of energy consumption and end-to-end communication performance in [3].
-Hurtado-Lopez et al. [8] have extended the above mentioned IEEE 802.15.4 model in OMNeT++ to support cluster-tree topology.
+The authors have developed own ns-2 simulation model of 802.15.4 protocol, which additionally supports beacon-enabled mode and GTS mechanism.
+Since the network layer has not been implemented, a star topology is only enabled.
+Based on this implementation, Chen et al. [13] have developed own simulation model of IEEE 802.15.4 protocol in OMNeT++.
+Unlike the standard OMNeT++ model, their simulation model implements a battery module, and it supports beaconenabled mode and GTS mechanism, which are again restricted to a star topologies.
+Using this simulation model, the IEEE 802.15.4 star network has been evaluated in terms of energy consumption and end-to-end communication performance in [14].
+Hurtado-Lopez et al. [15] have extended the above mentioned IEEE 802.15.4 model in OMNeT++ to support cluster-tree topology.